dd-harp/pf.memory/README.md

 The probabilistic approach is both highly realistic and descriptive, but our goal was a synthesis.
 This synthesis involves a few steps:

-1. We derive variables that can track the mean MoI, the mean AoI and all its moments, and the probability of detection.
+1. We define mean MoI, the mean AoI and all its moments, and the probability of detection.

 2. Hybrid models for the MoI already exist, but we show how this approach can be extended to systems of differential equations that track the mean and higher order moments of the distribution of the AoI.